zeromaxx/Vetclinic/README.md

-<h2>Vetclinic is a website that allows registered users to book appointments with a vet clinic.
+<b>Vetclinic</b><p>is a website that allows registered users to book appointments with a vet clinic.
 Implements 3 user roles, the roles of user, secretary and doctor, each with their own set of privileges and accesses.
-Technologies used: Laravel, Html, Bootstrap, Jquery, Javascript, Php Sql.</h2>
+Technologies used: Laravel, Html, Bootstrap, Jquery, Javascript, Php Sql.</p>

 <h3>Homepage</h3>